oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 If `theDescriptor` describes a notification, then if `level` is present, it **SHALL** provide the value for the `level` property of any `notification` object ([§3.58](#notification-object)) whose `descriptor` property ([§3.58.2](#notification-object--descriptor-property)) identifies `theDescriptor` and which does not itself specify a `level` property.

-> EXAMPLE: In this example, a tool allows the user to override a rule or notification’s default level:
+> EXAMPLE 1: In this example, a tool allows the user to override a rule or notification’s default level:
 >
 >     WebScanner --level "WEB1002:error,WEB1005:warning"